xamantra/momentum/README.rewrite.md

 # Example
 If you want to see a full code example that runs.
-Visit the [example](https://pub.dev/packages/momentum/example) tab for more details.
+Visit the [example](https://pub.dev/packages/momentum/example) tab for more details or you can visit the [official webpage](https://www.xamantra.dev/momentum/#/) for full documentation.
 Otherwise, if you only want to see a glimpse of how momentum works, read the [Overview](#overview) and [FAQs](#faqs) below.

+**Advance Example:** [Listify](https://github.com/xamantra/listify) (clone the repo and run the app, requires Flutter 2.0.0)

 # Overview